 We are a grassroots organization of sexual assault victims, survivors and allies dedicated to helping those in our committees who have also been affected by sexual violence by offering unique opportunities for empowerment, and involving the entire community in the effort to end sexual violence.

-Our mission is to support, empower and advocate for sexual assault survivors through the creation of safe spaces for survivors to share their story in creative ways, to provide survivors, allies and advocates the skills required to organize and advocate for themselves and others, and to dismantle stereotypes and erode the systemic causes of sexual violence through awareness, education and the legislative process.
+Our mission is to support and advocate for survivors of sexual assault, gender based violence and discrimination through the creation of safe spaces for survivors to share their story in creative ways, and to provide survivors, allies and advocates the skills required to organize and advocate for themselves and others, and educate our communities about sexual and gender based violence and the impact it has on the community.

 Reimagining the approach to sexual violence services in order to serve the whole person and raise awareness so we can create more just and peaceful communities.